 Our goal is to provide a safe, caring and nurturing residential environment that supports the physical and emotional needs of children and adolescents.
-We offer two programs: Stone Bridge, a psychiatric respite facility; and Stone Brook, a high intensity group home.
+Our Stone Bridge program is a psychiatric respite facility.

-These licensed programs provide treatment for children and adolescents who need short-term or intermediate residential services within a structured therapeutic environment.
+This licensed program provides treatment for children and adolescents who need short-term or residential services within a structured therapeutic environment.
 Individual, group and family therapy, as well as medication management are integral aspects of treatment offered in these programs.

 Our Facilities and Setting

-Stone Bridge and Stone Brook provide private and semi-private rooms for residents.
+Stone Bridge provides private and semi-private rooms for residents.
 In addition, there are activities areas, group rooms, an arts and crafts room, a modern dining hall and a gym.
 Our spacious 100-acre campus offers a large game field, soccer and softball fields, basketball, tennis and volleyball courts, and a pond for fishing.

-Nestled among rolling hills and farmland near Hagerstown, the residential facilities provide natural beauty as well as privacy for residents.
-Our residential programs are part of a wide variety of services offered at Brook Lane, including inpatient and outpatient mental health, and a partial hospitalization program.
+Nestled among rolling hills and farmland near Hagerstown, the residential facility provides natural beauty as well as privacy for residents.
+Our program is part of a wide variety of services offered at Brook Lane, including inpatient and outpatient mental health, and a partial hospitalization program.

 Residents have the opportunity to participate in a number of activities, which include chapel, off-campus church services, Bible study, and faith issues group.
 While Brook Lane's chaplain is available upon request, each resident's own minister is welcome to visit.

 For additional information and referrals, please contact the Admissions Coordinator by calling: 301- 733-0331 ext.
 112 or 800-342-2992.